FAA says 43 flights into Newark held up Tuesday after drone sightings

 The U.S. Congress last year gave the Department of Justice and Department of Homeland Security new powers to disable or destroy threatening drones after officials raised concerns about the use of drones as potential weapons.

-United Airlines, the largest carrier at Newark, said on Tuesday that the impact on its operations had been minimal.
+United Airlines, the largest carrier at Newark, said on Tuesday that the impact to its operations had been minimal.

+The FAA had initially said it had reports of two drones on Tuesday evening but has since clarified to say it had two reports of one drone in northern New Jersey airspace.

+Earlier this month, the U.S. Transportation Department proposed rules that would allow drones to operate over populated areas and end a requirement for special permits for night use, long-awaited actions that are expected to help speed their commercial use.

 Reporting by David Shepardson; Editing by Chizu Nomiyama and Bill Berkrot